 - Do you know which employee each visitor met with?

 Now, think about what happens when visitors arrive at your office.
 Who greets them?
 A smiling receptionist who makes them feel welcome by engaging them on a personal level?
 Or one who’s obviously hassled and hasn’t had enough coffee because they’ve been chained to the desk all day?

 Maybe no one’s there to greet visitors at all.
 Then what do they do?
 Hang out until an employee walks by or start knocking on random doors?
 Many buildings have unattended lobbies and unlocked doors, which means anyone could walk into any office at any time.

 These simple scenarios take place every day in offices worldwide.
 And they illustrate the need for visitor management.
-In particular, they show why you need a visitor management system.
+In particular, they show why you need a digital check-in system, known as a visitor management system.